keithbuhler/keithbuhler.github.io/talktoaphilosopher.md

 During our conversation, you can ask us anything you want to know about philosophy!

-My own expertise is in: ethics, virtue ethics, metaethics, Plato and Aristotle, and Christian theology.
+My own expertise is in: ethics, virtue ethics, Plato and Aristotle, the history of philosophy, and the relationship between Christianity and philosophy.

-I am developing a team which will include experts on: metaphysics, epistemology, philosophy of science.
-I am sure we have you covered.
-All of us have a PhD in philosophy and many years of teaching and research experience.
+If you are interested in something that I don't know enough about, I am developing a team which will include experts on: metaphysics, epistemology, philosophy of science, and more, all with PhDs.
+I am sure we can get you covered.

 We do not counsel students for homework assignments.

-      FAQ: